Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Preliminaries

-where $Z_S=\otimes_{i\in {n}}Z^{\delta_{i\in S}}$.
-Hence, for $f,g:\{-1,1\}^n\to\{-1,1\}$, we have that
+where $Z_S = \otimes_{i \in \sbra{n}}Z^{\delta_{i \in S}}$.
+Hence, for $f,g \colon \cbra{-1,1}^n \to \cbra{-1,1}$, we have that

 where in the first equality we have used Parseval's identity, in the second \cref{eq:ChoiofPhif} and the last equality is elementary.
-From \cref{eq:ChoiofPhif} follows that learning the Choi state of a $\mathsf{QAC}^0$ circuit in the $2^n$-Frobenius norm is a pretty natural problem.
+From \cref{eq:ChoiofPhif} follows that learning the Choi state of a $\QAC^0$ circuit in the $2^n$-Frobenius norm is a pretty natural problem.

-\section{Learning junta distributions}
+\section{Learning Junta Distributions}

-In this section, we prove \cref{theo:learnclasjuntas}, which we restate for the reader's convenience. \theolearnclasjuntas* We begin by recalling what is the usual model for learning distributions.
-Given a distribution $p:\{-1,1\}^n\to [0,1]$, one can access it by sampling $x\in \{-1,1\}^n$ with probability $p(x)$.
-The goal of the learner is to use a few samples to output another distribution $p':\{-1,1\}^n\to [0,1]$ that is $\eps$-close to $p$ in total variation distance, which is given by If $p:\{-1,1\}^n\to [0,1]$ is a $k$-junta depending on the variables of a set $K\subseteq [n]$ of size $k$, then it can be written as where $\widehat{p}(S)=\mathbb E_{x\in\{-1,1\}^n}p(x)\prod_{i\in S}x_i$ are the Fourier coefficients of $p$.
-Note that all non-zero Fourier coefficients of a $k$-junta correspond to monomials of degree $\leq k$, and there are at most $2^k$ of them.
-We use this to show a nearly optimal algorithm to learn $k$-junta distributions.
+In this section, we prove \cref{theo:learnclasjuntas}, which we restate for the reader's convenience. \theolearnclasjuntas* We begin by recalling what the usual model for learning distributions is.
+Given a distribution $p \colon \cbra{-1,1}^n \to \sbra{0,1}$, one can access it by sampling $x \in \cbra{-1,1}^n$ with probability $p\rbra{x}$.
+The goal of the learner is to use a few samples to output another distribution $p^\prime \colon \cbra{-1,1}^n \to \sbra{0,1}$ that is $\eps$-close to $p$ in total variation distance, which is given by